FirebaseExtended/bolt/docs/guide.md

 (and all children under this location).
 You can also use more complex expressions instead of `true`.
 When the expression evaluates to `true` the read or write operation is allowed.

-Use the Bolt compiler to convert this to Firebase JSON-formatted rules:
+Use the Bolt compiler to convert this to Firebase Realtime Database JSON-formatted rules:

     $ firebase-bolt < all_access.bolt